Sholay: Themes and interpretations

-Dissanayeke and Sahai note that, although the film borrowed heavily from the Hollywood Western genre, particularly in its visuals, it was successfully "Indianised".
+Dissanayeke and Sahai note that, although the film was influenced by the Hollywood Western genre, particularly in its visuals, it was successfully "Indianised".
 As an example, William van der Heide has compared a massacre scene in Sholay with a similar scene in Once Upon a Time in the West.
 Although both films were similar in technical style, Sholay emphasised Indian family values and melodramatic tradition, while the Western was more materialistic and restrained in its approach.
 Maithili Rao, in Encyclopedia of Hindi Cinema, notes that Sholay infuses the style of the Western genre into a "feudalistic ethos".
 Ted Shen of the Chicago Reader notes Sholays "hysterical visual style" and intermittent "populist message".
 Cultural critic and Islamic scholar Ziauddin Sardar lampoons the film in his book The Secret Politics of Our Desires: Innocence, Culpability and Indian Popular Cinema, both for its caricature and stereotyping of Muslim and women characters, and for what he calls mockery of innocent villagers.
 Sardar notes that the two most prominent Muslim characters in the film are Soorma Bhopali (a buffoonish criminal), and an impotent victim of the bandits (the imam).
 Meanwhile, the sole function of one female character (Radha) is to suffer her fate in silence, while the other female lead (Basanti) is just a garrulous village belle.

 Some scholars have indicated that Sholay contains homosocial themes.
 Ted Shen describes the male bonding shown in the film as bordering on camp style.
-Dina Holtzman, in her book Bollywood and Globalization: Indian Popular Cinema, Nation, and Diaspora, states that the death of Jai, and resultant break of bonding between the two male leads, is necessary for the sake of establishing a normative heterosexual relationship (that of Veeru and Basanti).
+Dina Holtzman, in her book Bollywood and Globalisation: Indian Popular Cinema, Nation, and Diaspora, states that the death of Jai, and resultant break of bonding between the two male leads, is necessary for the sake of establishing a normative heterosexual relationship (that of Veeru and Basanti).